Titash-shil/Continuous-Delivery-with-Google-Cloud-Deploy-GSP1079/QWIKLAB_EXPLORERS_TS_GSP1079.md

   sleep 10
 done

-echo "it's creating now please wait sometimes..."
+echo "it's creating now so kindly wait meanwhile like share and subscribe to quicklab"

 CONTEXTS=("test" "staging" "prod")
 for CONTEXT in ${CONTEXTS[@]}